JeevanJames/StructuredDataModel/README.md

 # NStructuredDataModel
-NStructuredDataModel is a .NET framework that provides a generic data model to represents a hierarchial key/value structure.
+NStructuredDataModel is a .NET framework that provides a generic object model to represents a hierarchial key/value structure.

 The framework also provides support for importing from and exporting to various compatible structured file formats like JSON, YAML and XML.